Safeguarding policies

 LESAS child protection policy templates

-The following templates and guidance documents are provided as a starting point and should be adapted by DSLs and leaders/managers to meet the specific requirements for their individual school or setting.
-LESAS make every effort to ensure that the information in our templates is accurate and up to date, however, ultimate responsibility for ensuring their individual policies are appropriate remains the responsibility of the school, college or setting leadership/management team.
+LESAS make every effort to ensure that the information in our templates is accurate and up to date, however, ultimate responsibility for ensuring their individual policies are appropriate remains the responsibility of the school/college or setting leadership team.
 If errors are brought to our attention, we will correct them as soon as practicable.

-Child protection policy templates
+Child protection policy template

 Our exemplar child protection policies for schools/colleges and early years settings are updated and developed in accordance with the key principles established in the Children's Act 1989 and 2004, related national statutory guidance and local procedures.
+Our current template reflects KCSIE and EYFS 2025.

 Online safety templates